ntop/ntopng/doc/src/api/lua/index.rst

 - `alert_utils`: contains functions used to interact with ntopng alerts framework
 - `graph_utils`: contains functions used to create the charts
 - `ts_utils`: a framework to write and read timeseries data
+- `recording_utils`: contains functions used to control traffic recording and schedule extractions

 The following sections provide a more in depth look at some specific Lua modules.